emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
-## Lekuluent
+## StreamFlix
 ### Score: 20/26
 1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
+1. Has 1080p content and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
+1. Finds streams consistently for both new and old content. ✔️
-1. Has 4 servers but does not auto switch if one fails.⚠️
+1. Has 5 servers, and does auto-switch if one fails. ✔️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very moderns, show search results as you type. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
-1. Allows adding + searching your own subtitles. ✔️
+1. Has built in subs for most content + allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
+1. It has movies, shows and anime. ✔️
-1. Site has watch list + favorites, and you can login to sync them across devices. ✔️
+1. Site has history + watch lists, and you can login to sync them across devices. ✔️
-1. Site has good sorting option + a entire recommendation voting system. ✔️
+1. Has content sorting, collections, and recommendations based on what people watch. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***
-## AbleFlix
+## Flicker
 ### Score: 19/26
 1. Streams load very fast. ✔️
+1. Site has 1080p and can be switched. ✔️
+1. Good for both new and old content. ✔️
+1. Site has 9 servers, and it does auto-switch when one fails. ✔️
+1. Site does have episode auto-next (server 6). ✔️
+1. UI is fine but not much going on. ⚠️
+1. Has subs for most content and allows adding your own and adjusting. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Has collections and AI recommendations, but is still a bit lacking in terms of sorting. ⚠️
+1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does not have a custom player. ❌

+Community Favorites: 🌟

+***
+## Lekuluent
+### Score: 19/26
+1. Streams load very fast. ✔️
 1. Content is 1080p and can be changed lower. ✔️
-1. Good for both new and old content. ✔️
+1. Finds streams quickly, including older content. ✔️
-1. Has 16 servers but does not auto-switch if one fails. ⚠️
+1. Has 4 servers but does not auto switch if one fails.⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is nice, feels modern. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
-1. Most sources have subs built in. ✔️
+1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have watch lists, but they can't be synced across devices. ⚠️
+1. Site has watch list + favorites, and you can login to sync them across devices. ✔️
-1. Site has some sorting options and gives homepage recommendations based on watched content. ✔️
+1. Site has good sorting option + a entire recommendation voting system. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***